decentstack/decentstack/docs/middleware_interface.md

 stack.use(store3)
 ```

-should assembled as the following linear aray:
+should be result in following linear aray:

 ```js
 [